repo-helper/repo_helper/doc-source/config.rst

 		  - "print(f'Starting building docs at {strftime}.')

+.. conf:: sphinx_conf_epilogue

+	Like :conf:`sphinx_conf_preamble`, but the lines are inserted at the end of the file.
+Intent lines with a single tab to form part of the ``setup`` function.

 .. conf:: html_theme_options

 	A dictionary of configuration values for the documentation HTML theme.
 String values must be encased in quotes.